-Abstract 'Mapping' onto generic preference-based outcome measures is increasingly being used as a means of generating health utilities for use within health economic evaluations.
-Despite the publication of technical guides for the conduct of mapping research, guidance for the reporting of mapping studies is currently lacking.
+Background: "Mapping" onto generic preference-based outcome measures is increasingly being used as a means of generating health utilities for use within health economic evaluations.
+Despite publication of technical guides for the conduct of mapping research, guidance for the reporting of mapping studies is currently lacking.
 The MAPS (MApping onto Preference-based measures reporting Standards) statement is a new checklist, which aims to promote complete and transparent reporting of mapping studies.

-The primary audiences for the MAPS statement are researchers reporting mapping studies, the funders of the research, and peer reviewers and editors involved in assessing mapping studies for publication.
-A de novo list of 29 candidate reporting items and accompanying explanations was created by a working group comprising six health economists and one Delphi methodologist.
-Following a two-round modified Delphi survey with representatives from academia, consultancy, health technology assessment agencies and the biomedical journal editorial community, a final set of 23 items deemed essential for transparent reporting, and accompanying explanations, was developed.
+Methods: In the absence of previously published reporting checklists or reporting guidance documents, a de novo list of reporting items was created by a working group comprised of six health economists and one Delphi methodologist.
+A two-round, modified Delphi survey with representatives from academia, consultancy, health technology assessment agencies, and the biomedical journal editorial community was used to identify a list of essential reporting items from this larger list.

-The items are contained in a user-friendly 23-item check-list.
-They are presented numerically and categorised within six sections, namely: (1) title and abstract; (2) introduction; (3) methods; (4) results; (5) discussion; and (6) other.
+Results: From the initial de novo list of twenty-nine candidate items, a set of twenty-three essential reporting items was developed.
+The items are presented numerically and categorized within six sections, namely: (i) title and abstract, (ii) introduction, (iii) methods, (iv) results, (v) discussion, and (vi) other.
 The MAPS statement is best applied in conjunction with the accompanying MAPS explanation and elaboration document.

-It is anticipated that the MAPS statement will improve the clarity, transparency and completeness of reporting of mapping studies.
-To facilitate dissemination and uptake, the MAPS statement is being co-published by seven health economics and quality-of-life journals, and broader endorsement is encouraged.
-The MAPS working group plans to assess the need for an update of the reporting checklist in 5 years' time.
+Conclusions: It is anticipated that the MAPS statement will improve the clarity, transparency. and completeness of reporting of mapping studies.
+To facilitate dissemination and uptake, the MAPS statement is being co-published by seven health economics and quality of life journals, and broader endorsement is encouraged.
+The MAPS working group plans to assess the need for an update of the reporting checklist in five years' time.